Regular Rotating Black Holes: A Review: Causality

 Along the lines in \cite{Maeda}, in order to examine this issue we will use proposition 6.4.9 in \cite{H&E} that states that when a time function $f$ exists in the spacetime such that its normal $\mathbf{n}\equiv\nabla_\mu f \, dx^\mu$ is timelike, then the spacetime is stably causal. ($f$ can be thought as \emph{the} time in the sense that it increases along every future-directed causal curve).
 Let us choose the time coordinate $\tilde{t}$ in Kerr-Schild coordinates as our time function $f$.
 The timelike character of $\mathbf{n}$ can be checked as follows:

-Since we would like this to be negative, it trivially follows \begin{prop} \cite{Maeda} If $r \mathcal M(r)\geq 0$ for all $r$, then the model of RBH with metric (\ref{GGg}) [or (\ref{gIKerr})] will be stably causal. \end{prop} Note that for a regular RBH (unextended through $r=0$), it just suffices to guarantee a non-negative mass function for the spacetime to be stably causal.
+Since we would like this to be negative, it trivially follows \begin{theorem} \cite{Maeda} If $r \mathcal M(r)\geq 0$ for all $r$, then the model of RBH with metric (\ref{GGg}) [or (\ref{gIKerr})] will be stably causal. \end{theorem} Note that for a regular RBH (unextended through $r=0$), a non-negative mass function suffices to guarantee a stably causal spacetime.